-The contingent consideration for this acquisition is a financial liability and measured at its fair value at each reporting period, with any changes in fair value from the previous reporting period recorded in the statements of operations and comprehensive loss (see note 3).
-The fair value of the contingent consideration was \$3.1 million as of March 31, 2020.
+The contingent consideration for this acquisition is a financial liability, which is measured at its fair value at each reporting period, with any changes in fair value from the previous reporting period recorded in the statements of operations and comprehensive loss (see note 3).
+The fair value of the contingent consideration was \$3.3 million as of September 30, 2020.